prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/01-analyze-data-with-sql.md

    ![Screenshot showing the steps](../images/DP500-1-34.png)

-1. In the new script pane, add the following code (replacing *datalakexxxxxxx* with the name of your data lake storage account) to create a new database and add an external data source to it.
+1. In the new script pane, add the following code (replacing *datalakexxxxxxx* with the name of your data lake storage account as **datalake<inject key="DeploymentID" enableCopy="false"/>**) to create a new database and add an external data source to it.

     ```sql
     CREATE DATABASE Sales